tiaringhio/TuDu/README.md

 ### DateTime

-You can set a time for the task by clicking on the ⏰ icon and choosing date and time.
+You can set a time for the task by clicking on the ⏰ icon and choosing date and time, you can delete seaid time by click on the ✖ bseides the date.

 ## Authentication